-The DPS is responsible for the repairs and maintenance on all of the semi-portable scales assigned to the border regions.
-After many years of use, several of these scales are in various states of disrepair and so procurement processes are currently underway to replace them utilizing MCSAP/Border funding.
+The DPS is responsible for the repairs and maintenance on all of the semi-portable weight scales assigned to the border regions.

-Weigh-in-motion scales have also been installed at seven of the border safety inspection facilities.
+Weigh-in-motion scales have also been installed at eight (8) of the border safety inspection facilities.
 The following table lists the operational status of the weigh-in-motion scales that have been installed.
-A additional WIM located at the World Trade Bridge in Laredo was removed this year when an expansion of the highway outside the Customs Lot required expansion.